kristishqau/Employee-Portal-UI/README.md

 # Employee Portal — Frontend

 This repository contains the frontend for the Employee Portal application.
 It's a Vite + React + TypeScript single-page application (SPA) built with the shadcn/ui-style component set and Radix primitives.
-The frontend is intended to be used together with a separate backend API (ASP.NET Core in my setup) which provides authentication and the business endpoints for users, projects and tasks.
+The frontend can be used in demo mode without a backend, or connected to a backend API (ASP.NET Core in my setup) for full functionality.

+## Try it out! 🚀

+Want to see it in action without setting up a backend?
+Use our demo mode:

+1. Set `VITE_DEMO_MODE=true` in your `.env` or `.env.local` file
+2. Run the application (`npm install && npm run dev`)
+3. Login with one of these demo accounts:
+   - Admin: username `admin` / password `admin123`
+   - Employee: username `employee` / password `employee123`

+In demo mode, you can:
+- Browse projects and tasks
+- Create new projects (as admin)
+- Create and assign tasks
+- Mark tasks as complete/incomplete
+- Delete tasks (as admin)
+All changes are stored in memory during your session.

 Overview
 - Built with: Vite, React, TypeScript